Instant Pot Basmati Rice

 You need to allow about 10 minutes for the pressure cooker to come up to pressure.

 As always, please do see the recipe card at the end of this post for the exact ingredients and measurements.

-Once the cooking time is up, then you can let the pressure come down naturally for about 5 minutes, or use the quick release right away.
+Once the cooking time is up, use the quick release to release the pressure right away.
 Be careful of the hot steam coming out of the steam valve due to the remaining pressure.
 I like to use oven mitts whenever I use the quick release on the steam valve.

 I don’t recommend using the natural release for this recipe as the rice will become overcooked.